LuminateOne/laravel-revision-tracking/README.md

 ```

 ### Get a single revision for a specific model
-You can get a single revisions like this:
+You can get a single revisions for a specific model like this:
 ```php
 public function getRevision($id, $revisionId) {
     //Query the model